mrkkrp/flacize/README.md

 # Any audio files → CDDA FLAC Tracks

 My audio collection has grown rather big.
 It consists of various audio files in different formats.
-Most part of it is in lossless form, for example:
+The most part of it is in lossless form, for example:

 * FLAC files in separate tracks (various bps, sample rate, etc.);

-* one big FLAC file + `.cue` file (sometimes in higher quality than I can perceive, in fact no one ever need something higher than CDDA standard 44.1 kHz, 16 bit, stereo, because blind tests prove that this is ample);
+* one big FLAC file + `.cue` file (sometimes with ridiculously high sample rate, produced by people who believe in 192 kHz);

 * Monkey's Audio, `.ape` format (sometimes again one big file + `.cue` file);